duprasf/php-base-laminas-new-app/readme.md

 A timeout is also set to the length of the JWT that will trigger a "jwt-expired" event.
 The "application", in this example in the script.js, will listen to this event and log the user out.

-When subsequent request are made to the API, the JWT should be sent to identify the user.
+When subsequent requests are made to the API, the JWT should be sent to identify the user.
 In this example, the JWT is sent as a header called "X-Access-Token", any header starting with "X-" is understood to be a custom header.
-The API then use this JWT to log the user back in.
+The API then uses this JWT to log the user back in.

 You can see this in action in the ```ApiContentController``` (located in ```ExampleModuleWithUserAndApi/src/ExampleModuleWithUserAndApi/Controller```).
 The request sends a GET verb with the custom header "X-Access-Token".
 Since there is no 'id' defined, the request will be sent to ```getList()```, the JWT is taken from the header and passed to the user object.
-Depending on the implementation, the JWT can contains any number of information, but should always have at least a way to identify the user.
+Depending on the implementation, the JWT can contain any number of information, but should always have at least a way to identify the user.
 In the User (DB) example, the information contained are all the information from the fake DB (email, userId and status) with some extra debug data added (see [User class](https://github.hc-sc.gc.ca/hs/php-base-laminas-new-app/blob/master/ExampleModuleWithUserAndApi/src/ExampleModuleWithUserAndApi/Model/User.php#L151)).
 So to reload the user, we just take this data and populate the user with it.